unipr-org/FdP-A/README.md

-# FdP-A
+# Fondamenti di Programmazione - Parte A
-Unipr - Fondamenti di Programmazione - Parte A
+Esercizi / esercitazioni in:
-- c++
+- C++